What is gas oil?

 At Budget 2021, the Chancellor announced that many sectors, including construction, will lose their entitlement to use gas oil from 1 April 2022.
 This change in legislation will pose a challenge for many businesses, mainly the high-cost implications that will follow as a result of switching to a higher duty fuel.

 Which vehicles can run on gas oil?

 There is a commonly-held belief that gas oil is a unique type of fuel, as it’s mostly known as a fuel for agricultural and horticultural vehicles.

 However, gas oil is simply standard diesel that’s been blended with a red dye marker.
 This means that any engine that is designed to use diesel will technically be able to use gas oil – so long as the machine or engine has legal clearance to do so i.e. it does not travel on the road, and is being used by an eligible industry.

 Is gas oil exempt from tax?

-Compared to white diesel, gas oil has a considerably lower tax attached to it.
+Compared to white diesel, gas oil has a considerably lower tax applied to it.
 If you need to receive a tax rebate for using gas oil, you will need to fill in an HO27 form and send it to HMRC.

 Is it illegal to use gas oil on public roads?